Home/Company/Blog/Blog posts

 Communicate

-You can be so focused and caught up in an incident that you may defolt to only responding to internal communication.
-However, you also need to ensure that communication is shared with everyone affected throughout the life of the incident.
-Ideally, end-users should have information about the start of the downtime, a short description of the known cause, it’s impact, estimated time for restoration and an estimate of the next scheduled update.
+You can be so focused and caught up in an incident that you may default to only responding to internal communication.
+However, you also need to ensure that incident communication is shared with everyone affected throughout the life of the incident.
+Ideally, end-users should have information about the start of the downtime, a short description of the known cause, its impact, an estimated time for restoration, and an estimate of the next scheduled update.

 The goal of StatusHub is to help you to improve communication during the IM process.
 It takes the pressure off a support team by reducing the need to maintain 1-1 communications with all end-users.

-• In addition to a status website, all subscribers will be kept informed with notifications, such as SMS, email or WebHooks.
+• In addition to a status page, all subscribers will be kept informed with notifications, such as SMS, email, or WebHooks.

 • StatusHub provides a number of ways to embed status information in your own app or website, so end-users are more likely to see the information when and where relevant.
 For example, we recommend including a widget on a support portal or contact page.